AACD Accreditation Frequently Asked Questions

 A. Yes.
-There are sample examinations available for purchase online and a reference library.
+There are sample examinations available for purchase online and an online listing of study materials.
 Diagnosis and Treatment Evaluation in Cosmetic Dentistry A Guide to Accreditation Criteria and Photographic Documentation and Evaluation in Cosmetic Dentistry A The Guide to Accreditation Photography are valuable resources for anyone pursuing Accreditation.

 Q. As an individual in the Accreditation process (an individual who has passed the written examination), do I need to attend the annual AACD Scientific Sessions?

 A. Yes.
 Attending half of the annual scientific sessions since passing the written examination is a requirement for clinical case submission.